-- Plan your menus around whats available at the farmers market or the fresh, local produce section of your grocer.
-Produce that is fresh-picked at the peak of the harvest is packed with nutrients and makes a great basis for healthy meals.
+Use our “Get it fresh” page to see what’s in season near you.
+Plan your weekly meals around what's available at your farmers market or in the local produce section of your grocer.
+Local produce is packed with nutrients and makes a great basis for healthy meals.

-- Check out our online recipe database for ideas and talk with folks at your local farmers market.
-Farmers are happy to share favorite recipes with you, and local grocers often have recipes available in the produce aisle too!
+Check out our tried and true recipes in our blog for ideas on how to use local produce.
+At your farmers market, farmers are often happy to share their recipes with you.
+Local grocers often have recipes available in the produce aisle too!

-- Consider joining a Community Supported Agriculture (CSA) Farm.
-You'll recieve a weekly box of just-picked produce, as well as recipe ideas and storage tips.
-Search our database to find a program that suits your needs by using the CSA checkbox filter in our Farms Category.
+Consider joining a Community Supported Agriculture (CSA) Farm.
+Each week, you'll receive a weekly box of just-picked produce, recipe ideas, and storage tips.